KikiBerg/Logos-vertex/README.md

 #### First Time Visitor Goals

-* I want to make it interesting enough for possible future users.
-* I want the game to be responsive for different device sizes.
+* I want the play this game both on my mobile and on my tablet.
-* I want the game to be easy to use.
+* I want the game to be easy to use and navigate.
+* I want to participate in an online vocabulary related game and enrich my language knowledge.

 #### Returning and frequent Visitor Goals

-* I want to be able to see updates (news page) about Kiki's fulfillments.
+* I want to be able to pick difficulty level.
+* I want to explore various language aspects, like words related to history, geography, politics, culture, etc.
+* I want to achieve high scores to track my progress.

 - - -